lancewalton/treelog/README.md

 It is often necessary to understand exactly what happened in a computation.
 What went right, what went wrong, what was done with what, and how a result was derived.

-Computations are functions built on functions, and so computations are tree-like, and hence the description will mirror that structure.
+Computations are trees, and so the description will be trees.

-TreeLog makes use of a Writer monad in the form of a Tree structure that can be used to produce a hierarchical log of a computation.
+TreeLog makes use of a Writer monad in the form of a tree structure that can be used to produce a hierarchical log of a computation.

 Getting TreeLog
 ---------------